hackclub/hackclub/workshops/pico-8/README.md

  * The map editor
  * The SFX and music editors
  * Strings and tables with string keys
- * Metatables and OOP in Lua
+ * Metatables and object-oriented programming in Lua

 Once you feel like you've achieved Pico-8 mastery, a very worthy game framework to look into is [Love2D](https://love2d.org/).
 Love is as simple and fun to use as Pico but provides much more freedom.